tony-waters/tony-waters.github.io/_posts/2015-02-10-value-objects-2.md

 ###Collections of Embeddables
 >A persistent field or property of an entity or embeddable class may correspond to a collection of a basic type or embeddable class (JSR 338 - Java Persistence API 2.1)

 JPA allows for collections of `Embeddables` via its `ElementCollection` mapping.
-In this scenario the `Embeddables` are held in a separate table and not actually embedded in the Entities table.
+In this scenario the `Embeddables` are held in a separate table rather than being embedded in the Entities table.
 Similar to a `OneToMany` association, but without any requirement for inverse mapping.
 This is how we would add a collection of `Months` to our `Foo` Entity:

 	@ElementCollection
 	@CollectionTable(name="FOO_MONTH", joinColumns=@JoinColumn(name="FOO_ID"))